wonambi-python/wonambi/docs/source/gui/labels.rst

 Edit Labels
 ===========

-Sometimes, the labels in the recordings are not correct (f.e. typos or some channels were changed) or might be completely uninformative (f.e.
-BCI2000 does not have channel labels).
+Sometimes, the labels in the recordings are not correct (e.g. typos or some channels were changed) or might be completely uninformative (e.g. BCI2000 does not have channel labels).
 From the `labels` panel, you can edit the labels and load from a list of labels.

 .. image:: images/labels_01_table.png